All Resources

 DatabaseSupabasePostgres + Auth + Storage in one, generous free tier

-UIshadcn/ui100K+ GitHub stars, community standard, not a black-box dependency
+UIshadcn/uiCommunity standard, copied into your app, not a black-box dependency

 PaymentsLemon Squeezy5% + $0.50/tx, Merchant of Record handles all tax and compliance